 Though the issues that Humanists for a Better World is concerned about affect each other and overlap in many ways, we recognise that, however concerned we may be, few people have time to take action on all of them.
 Click here for more about Humanists for a Better World, with links to items on the issues and why humanists might care enough about at least some of them to take action: from signing a petition to writing to an MP or a newspaper; from spreading the word among your networks to joining other humanists on a demonstration…

 If you’d like to get occasional emails about current actions, please go to the mailing list at https://humanism.org.uk/about/h4bw/signup/ and sign up there (we only contact you by email, and only occasionally).
-Or log in to Humanists UK website and click through to your Dashboard where you will find the option of joining H4BW in the “Your Group(s)” section.

 - For current events, actions and campaigns, see our News, Events and Actions.